anar-rzayev/knowledge-guided-metaml/README.md

-# Knowledge-Guided Meta-Learning for Protein Fitness Prediction
+# 🧬 Knowledge-Guided Meta-Learning for Protein Fitness Prediction

 This repository explores knowledge-guided meta-learning for protein fitness prediction.
 The approach investigates combining meta-learning and domain knowledge for improved protein fitness prediction.

-## 🚀 How to Run
+## ⚡ Quick Start

 To setup and execute a meta-learning experiment, use: